 If professional foot massage or reflexology isn't an option at the moment, self-massage is a good alternative.
-Massage guns are ultra popular, as they deliver powerful pressure and allow you to tailor sensations.
-Lee suggests starting on the lowest setting and the flat head (as opposed to the bullet head, which gives an even deeper massage).
+Massage guns are ultra-popular, as they deliver powerful pressure and allow you to tailor sensations.
+Lee suggests starting on the lowest setting and the flathead (as opposed to the bullet head, which gives an even deeper massage).
 Work your way up to higher settings.
 "If it hurts," she says, "you're doing it wrong."

 Wear Compression Boots or Socks

 Compression socks and boots can really work to address inflammation in your feet and ankles.
 "I personally use compression boots by Normatec, especially on days when I'm on my feet all day from work or athletics.
-Compression boots help to minimize any pooling of fluid that make your feet or lower legs swell and your feet get sore from the forces of gravity during the day,"
+Compression boots help to minimize any pooling of fluid that makes your feet or lower legs swell and your feet get sore from the forces of gravity during the day,"

 Use an Insertable Insole

 Lee says using an over-the-counter insole can be effective in relieving "fatigue in the arches."
-Not only does the foot have multiple arches, each person's anatomy is different.
+Not only does the foot have multiple arches, but each person's anatomy is also different.
 In order to maximize comfort, buy footwear to support the type of foot arch you have: low, medium, or high.

 When possible, go barefoot, as this practice can be amazing for your feet.
-Yoo advises, "Unless there's an injury that makes walking barefoot difficult, you've just run a race and the bottom of your feet have become tender, or you're walking outdoors, I typically favor bare feet over donning supportive footwear when not exercising."
+Yoo advises, "Unless there's an injury that makes walking barefoot difficult, you've just run a race, and the bottom of your feet have become tender, or you're walking outdoors, I typically favor bare feet over donning supportive footwear when not exercising."
 He adds, "As humans, we've become so used to wearing footwear, day in and day out, that our feet have become less adaptive to varied surfaces over time.
 Walking barefoot gives your brain much better input about your immediate environment and can even help with balance."